The 4 Days Itinerary To Travel Bangkok And Pattaya

 - Visiting Bird Nest Central and Honey Shop

 - Khao Chee Chan – the image of the Buddha is carefully sculptured in the mountain.
-The outstanding image is made from 24 karat gold, 130m in height, and 70m in width.
-It is created in 1996, on the 50 years reign anniversary of Thailand’s King Rama IX.
+The outstanding image is made from 24-karat gold, 130m in height, and 70m in width.
+It was created in 1996, on the 50-year reign anniversary of Thailand’s King Rama IX.

-- Pattaya Floating Market – opened in 2008, the market is where visitors can find many Thai’s special foods, handmade products, souvenirs, gifts, etc. come from all the provinces of Thailand.
+- Pattaya Floating Market – opened in 2008, the market is where visitors can find many Thai special foods, handmade products, souvenirs, gifts, etc. from all the provinces of Thailand.

 The floating market is a special point in Thailand.
 There are several floating markets across the country.
 If you are looking for floating markets close to Bangkok, you should check out the Amphawa Floating Market, which is about 90 minutes away from the capital city.

 - Alcaraz Show – a special and famous music show performed by the ladyboys.
 This is the must-watch when you come the Pattaya.
 The featured video above is a part of the Alcaraz Show.
 You can also check The Broad Life’s YouTube channel for some videos recorded.

 - Walking Street – the most lively path of the land.
 If you love the bars and clubs or simply love to discover the real Pattaya, you shouldn’t miss this street.